Oneirocom/Magick/notes/refactor-notes.md

 Questions

 - if we have the client run against the latitude API directly, we reduce needing of duplicating endpoints in thothserver just to proxy through to latitude API.
-However that would require users developing to have a latitude account to run our interface for thoth on the client side.
+However that would require users developing to have a latitude account to run our interface for magick on the client side.
-- we could mirror the latitude API in the thoth API and have all client calls first go to thoth server.
+- we could mirror the latitude API in the magick API and have all client calls first go to magick server.
 Might work well.
 - Perhaps the real solution here is that all everything latitude related should go through a dedicated interface and no mirror any endpoints?
 - how do we allow other plugin components running on the server to use the latitude API from server-side?
 Need the api key for the user stored in the DB.
 Or a token override provided.
 Maybe .env latitude api token overrides the user based on in the DB if it exists?